arichtman/nix/coredns.md

 Not sure what approach I want to take here, probably configuring `systemd-resolved` to single stack.
 Or replacing `systemd-resolved` entirely, it has some behaviours I'm not enjoying.

-I tried setting `clusterDNS` for the kubelet config but it didn't show as taking in the logs from the config file.
-It may be bugged and need to be a flag.
-It may also have no impact is `resolvConf` is *not* set to an empty string to disable it.
-Makes some sense as the logic of munging DNS settings into `resolv.conf` is muddy and well out of scope for Kubelet.
+### Unqualified domain resolution

+Search domains are propagated to pods from the host.
+If you configure the Kubelet's `clusterDomain` though it'll add the ones you need for unqualified name resolution to work.
+It's a convenience thing but it is nice.

+### Kubelet configuration not taking

+On startup the Kubelet spews out what its configuration is (at v>=1, anyways).
+Turns out this is *only* the CLI arguments, and not the config file data.
+Set `v>=3` to see a dump of the read file.
+...still doesn't show what the realized config is >:(

+## Thoughts

+### Exposing services as DNS records

+If we implement services as actual DNS entries, it makes _external-dns_ operator critical path as we'd have to orchestrate those overrides.
+I'm not even so sure it would be a good idea putting that load on the management API of Unbound...

+### Resolution consistency

-Consistency in the Kubelet behaviour around `resolvConf` is an issue.
+Consistency in DNS resolution is always an issue, dig != nslookup != getent != GoLang DNS...
-If /all/ pods get the same one, how do we set the upstream *only* for CoreDNS pods?
-Presently normal pods are getting a `resolv.conf` that has them hitting the router DNS service as well.
 You'd almost expect the CNI to have an option to force-route DNS traffic...

-There is a pod spec option for `dnsPolicy`.
-Obviously we don't want to have to set that for every pod so maybe CoreDNS should be the exception.
-It's not in the official Helm chart though.
+## Minor notes

-Minor good news is it looks like you can edit `resolv.conf` in the debug pod without it being immediately reverted.
+You can edit `resolv.conf` in the debug pod without it being immediately reverted.
 Removing the IPv4 resolution address fixed the errors when doing lookups.

 When changing the Kubelet `resolvConf` setting you need to re-roll any existing pods, it won't update their files otherwise.

-I'm not certain what the impact of the search domain in `resolv.conf` being `internal` is, CoreDNS (and many things) seem primed for `cluster.local`.
-This may explain why lookups against CoreDNS only returned values if the full-full `$svc.$ns.svc.cluster.local` was used.

 ## References